Kenya has made strides from centralization to devolution. This article explores the journey from centralization to decentralization in Kenya.

 - The Task Force on Devolved Government (TFDG), appointed by the government, which put in place six significant bills that would ensure the development of administrative structures to guide the devolution process;

-- The Commission for the Implementation of the Constitution, whose mandate includes, but extends well beyond ensuring the constitutional provisions regarding devolution are respected.
+- The defunct Commission for the Implementation of the Constitution, whose mandate included, but extended well beyond ensuring the constitutional provisions regarding devolution are respected.

 Kenyans hope in the long term that decentralization of government will address the shortcomings of central planning, such as societal inequalities, resource disparities, economic gaps and political concentration.
 This will be achieved through the objectives of devolution (Article 174) as follows:

-- to promote democratic and accountable exercise of power;
+- to promote the democratic and accountable exercise of power;

 - to foster national unity by recognizing diversity;